weweb-assets/ww-dialog/AI.md

    - Avoid generating a dialog unless the user explicitly asks for it (e.g for dashboards or other examples, just generate a button that does nothing)
    - The elements inside the dialog popup and their variables do not exist when the dialog is closed.
 If you want to access them in a formula or workflow, you need to open the dialog first.
    - The elements inside the dialog don't have access to any external `context`.
 Use a global variable to pass data inside to them.
-   - For a notification do not use ww-dialog.
-Use a ww-div in absolute or fixed position.
+   - DOT NOT USE `ww-dialog` TO CREATE A NOTIFICATION.
+Use a `ww-div` in absolute or fixed position with a global variable to store display status

 Example:
 <elements>